 20. I feel proud of the work I do.

-It could also be that the work they’re doing clashes with their personal values or does not take advantage of their strengths.
+It could also be that the work they’re doing clashes with their personal values or doesn’t take advantage of their strengths.
 In these situations, you may want to have a conversation with the employee to understand what they need to be different to allow them to be proud of their work.

 Explore further